Does a Master’s in Education Increase a Teacher’s Salary?

 Master’s in Education: The Basics

-First, while no states require a master’s in education to start teaching, in Ohio, New York, and Massachusetts all K-12 teachers are required to earn a master’s degree within five years of beginning their career (marked by the signing of their first teaching contract).
+First, while no states require a master’s in education to start teaching, in Ohio, New York, and Massachusetts, all K-12 teachers are required to earn a master’s degree within five years of beginning their careers, marked by the signing of their first teaching contract.
+Most states require teachers to either earn a master’s degree or pursue professional development in some other way.
+Since earning a master’s degree is always considered continuing education and adds value to one’s resume, most teachers choose to pursue one.
 One of the perks of working in one of these states is that they often offer some reimbursement for the tuition cost of your master’s degree.
+This is a desirable option for many teachers as the average cost of master’s degrees can be pretty high compared to their salaries.
 Any teachers in any state who teach special education are required to earn their master’s degree.
 And almost all states have continuing education requirements for teachers.
 This requirement can be filled by means other than a master’s degree.
-But since a master’s in education degree is good for your career, most teachers opt to fulfill these requirements by earning their master’s.
+But since a master’s in education degree is suitable for your career, most teachers opt to fulfill these requirements by earning their master’s.
 In short, what this means is that it’s not so much a question of whether or not to earn a master’s in education degree if you are a teacher.
 The question is when to earn yours.
 The answer requires us to analyse some basic salary information, which we do in the following section.

 Master’s in Education: The Fundamental Factors for Choosing When to Earn Yours